danvk/aoc2023/README.md

 There are a few of these in a simplme form in the sample input but none in my puzzle input.
 Darn.

+Plugging the sample graph into graphviz makes it pretty obvious what the clusters are!
+But this runs out of memory for my input.

 ## Day 24

 For part 2 I guess this is just a really big system of equations?